hiveeyes/terkin-datalogger/client/TTN/README.rst

 ``hiveeyes-USER-LOCATION-NAMEOFHIVE``

-and replace upper case strings with your individual lower case namings without additional dashes. ``hiveeyes-USER`` will becomce your  InfluxDB client data base and ``LOCATION-NAMEOFHIVE_sensors`` your InfluxDB measurement name.
+and replace upper case strings with your individual lower case namings without additional dashes. ``hiveeyes-USER`` will become your InfluxDB client data base and ``LOCATION-NAMEOFHIVE_sensors`` will be your InfluxDB measurement name.

-In ``settings.py`` networking section enter your TTN device credentials (copy and paste from TTN console) and deactivate all telemetry targets except ``CayenneLPP over TTN-LoRa``. ``datarate`` defines the `bandwidth and spreading factor <https://www.thethingsnetwork.org/docs/lorawan/modulation-data-rate.html>`_ for the joining process while ``'adr' = True`` enables the `Adaptive Data Rate <https://www.thethingsnetwork.org/docs/lorawan/adaptive-data-rate.html>`_.
+In ``settings.py`` networking section enter your TTN device credentials (copy and paste from TTN console) and deactivate all telemetry targets except ``CayenneLPP over TTN-LoRa``. ``datarate`` defines the `bandwidth and spreading factor <https://www.thethingsnetwork.org/docs/lorawan/modulation-data-rate.html>`_ for the joining process while ``'adr' = True`` enables the `Adaptive Data Rate <https://www.thethingsnetwork.org/docs/lorawan/adaptive-data-rate.html>`_ for subsequent data packages depending on the LoRa signal quality.

 **********
 CayenneLPP